JonathanPugh/nwns/README.md

 Usage
 =====

-nwns must be run as root
+Nwns must be run as root.

 Pass your wireless interface as the first parameter when runnings nwns: